-Software Engineer Career Summary Examples
+Software Engineer Resume Summary

 Hiring managers typically have hundreds of resumes to go through and very little time to read them all in detail.
 Keep your career summary concise and to the point.
 Put the most important information first to capture their attention while they’re quickly skimming your resume.

-Start your career summary with your years of experience in the industry and the main duties you performed.
+Start your profile summary with your years of experience in the industry and the main duties you performed.
 When deciding what duties to add, use the job description as your guide.
-For instance, if the job you are applying to emphasizes expertise in designing code or embedded software development use the same words in your summary.
+For instance, if the job you are applying to emphasizes expertise in designing code or embedded software development, use the same words in your summary.
 The more your resume resonates with the job description of keywords, the better fit you will seem.